 National Instrument 52-110 Audit Committees ("NI 52-110") of the Canadian securities administrators and Rule 10A-3 under the U.S. Securities Exchange Act of 1934, as amended, require the Audit Committee of the Board to meet certain requirements.
 NI 52-110 also requires the Corporation to disclose certain information regarding the Audit Committee.
-That information has been disclosed in the Corporation's Annual Information Form for the last financial year which has been filed on SEDAR and EDGAR (see "Additional Information" at the end of this Circular).
+That information has been disclosed in the Corporation's Annual Report on Form 20-F for the last financial year which has been filed on SEDAR (as an alternative Annual Information Form) and EDGAR (see "Additional Information" at the end of this Circular).

-INDEBTEDNESS OF DIRECTORS AND OFFICERS
+INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS

-No individual who is or who at any time during the last financial year was a director or executive officer or employee of the Corporation, a proposed nominee for election as a director of the Corporation or an associate of any such director, officer or proposed nominee is, or at any time since the beginning of the last completed financial year has been, indebted to the Corporation or any of its subsidiaries and no indebtedness of any such individual to another entity is, or has at any time since the beginning of such year been, the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or any of its subsidiaries.
+No individual who is or who at any time during the last financial year was a director or executive officer of the Corporation, a proposed nominee for election as a director of the Corporation or an associate of any such director, officer or proposed nominee is, or at any time since the beginning of the last completed financial year has been, indebted to the Corporation or any of its subsidiaries and no indebtedness of any such individual to another entity is, or has at any time since the beginning of such year been, the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or any of its subsidiaries.